jknowles/AppliedModelsTalk/AppliedModelingTalk.md

 Do machines really learn?
 ========================================================

-Applied modeling goes by many names: statistical learning, machine learning, and data mining.
+Applied modeling goes by many names: statistical learning, machine learning, predictive analytics, and data mining.

 The key differences between applied modeling and statistical inference are: